BenjaminPoilve/BusSign/README.md

 ##Conclusion

 Weio really is a great platform to prototype IOT stuff.
 It took us about 2 hours to get everything working, and three to paint it..
 All in all it was a fun afternoon project!
-See the demo video here
+See the demo video [here](https://www.youtube.com/watch?v=uPNw7kh0oZM&feature=youtu.be)

+Want to meet us?
+Have a beer?
+Go to [our Website](seed-up.io)